 Roam’s $15.00 per month subscription raises eyebrows, but I’m in the camp that believes sustainable pricing is vital to the long-term viability of any product or service.
 In the end, only you can decide whether or not access to Roam is worth $180.00 a year.
-(If you’re not sure, be sure to use the thirty-one day free trial before signing up.)
+(If you’re not sure, be sure to use the thirty-one day free trial before signing up, as there is no free tier.)
 If you become what the #roamcult refers to as a “believer,” you can sign up for five years of service for $500.00.
 Believers pick up some additional perks and effectively pay $8.33 per month.

-Obsidian.md is free for personal use.
+Obsidian.md is free forever for personal use.
 Users may support development by making a one-time donation of $25.00 or more or by purchasing commercial licenses for $50.00 per year.
-Soon, an $8.00 per month add-on will allow publication of notes and collaborative editing.
+Soon, an $8.00 per month add-on will allow publication of notes.
 A syncing service is also planned, but given that Obsidian files sync just fine via Dropbox or iCloud, paying $4.00 per month for this would seem to be less a matter of necessity and more a matter of supporting further development.